 Pinguy OS is another Ubuntu-based distribution targeted at beginning Linux users.
 Many people coming from both a Windows or a Mac background will find plenty of familiar features along with some new ones that aren’t available on either Windows or Mac.

 It features numerous user-friendly enhancements, out-of-the-box support for multimedia codecs and browser plugins, a heavily tweaked GNOME user interface with enhanced menus, panels, and dock bars, and a careful selection of popular desktop applications for many common computing tasks.

 6. Manjaro Linux

-Manjaro is a Linux distribution, based on Arch Linux.
+Manjaro is one of the best beginner-friendly Linux distributions, based on Arch Linux.
 It is a fast, user-friendly, desktop-oriented operating system.

 For newcomers, a user-friendly installer is provided, and the system itself is designed to work fully “straight out of the box” with features including automatic hardware detection, stable rolling-release model, ability to install multiple kernels, special Bash scripts for managing graphics drivers and extensive desktop configurability.

 Solus is a beginner-friendly desktop Linux distribution.
 Being built entirely from scratch, it has no ‘upstream source’ and is targeting the x86 and x64 architecture.

 Solus offers numerous applications to enhance the desktop experience.
 Some of them are Firefox, Thunderbird, Nautilus file manager application, Rhythmbox Music Player, and VLC.
 It’s a perfect Linux distro for programmers and developers because it supports a wide variety of editors, programming languages, compilers, and version control systems, as well as containerization/virtualization technology such as Docker and Vagrant.

 Deepin is an elegant, user-friendly, and reliable Debian-based distribution.
 Like elementary OS, Deepin is another visually attractive Linux distro for beginners.